kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 * Significantly increases log volume
 * Lack of support of warning and fatal severity levels

-## Code organisation / infrastructure needed
+## Code organisation

-As a result of this effort we are expecting creation of:
+As a result of this effort we are expecting changes in:
-* `k8s.io/component-base/metadata` - new module with utility functions for extracting metadata from k8s objects.
+* `k8s.io/kubernetes` - Migration of log lines
+* `k8s.io/component-base/logging` - Adding logging configuration
+* `k8s.io/klog` - Implementing new structured logging methods

 ## Production Readiness Review Process

 **Feature enablement and rollback**
-* How can this feature be enabled / disabled in a live cluster? **Changing logging format in control plane components would require recreation of cluster**
+* How can this feature be enabled / disabled in a live cluster? **Changing logging format requires restarting control plane components**
 * Can the feature be disabled once it has been enabled (i.e., can we roll back the enablement)? **Yes, reverting the change will only effect logs generated when feature was enabled.
 Rollback can be done by changing flag value to component**
-* Will enabling / disabling the feature require downtime for the control plane? **Yes, changing flag passed will require restarting components**
+* Will enabling / disabling the feature require downtime for the control plane? **Short downtime needed to restart component**
-* Will enabling / disabling the feature require downtime or reprovisioning of a node? **Yes, if we are changing logging configuration of kubelet will require node downtime**
+* Will enabling / disabling the feature require downtime or reprovisioning of a node? **Short downtime needed to restart kubelet**
 * What happens if a cluster with this feature enabled is rolled back?
 What happens if it is subsequently upgraded again? **Temporary change in log format produced**
 * Are there tests for this? **Klog implementation is covered by integration tests**